joemecha/night_writer/readme.md

 To-do list:
 * Project is currently in _"Iteration 4"_ of development
-* Refactoring
+* Fix incorrect output from _night_reader_ when inputing more than 5 lines of Braille (15 lines of dots)
-* Support for numeric characters
+* Improve support for numeric characters.
+Currently can handle English messages up to 40 characters that contain numerals

 ## Status
 Project is: _in progress_